• Skip to primary navigation

 Simple ingredients for a soft lemon cookie

-• Butter - I love unsalted butter in my baked goods for the great flavor.
+• Butter – I love unsalted butter in my baked goods for its great flavor.
 Make sure it is softened and at room temperature.

 • Brown Sugar - Using brown sugar helps make these cookies chewy and of course to sweeten them.